opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ### Adding a monitor through a visualization

-To create a monitor by way of a visualization, you have two options: creating a new monitor or associating an existing monitor.
+To create a monitor through a visualization, you have two options: create a new monitor or associate an existing monitor.
 Choose the option that meets your use case.

 1. On your visualization, select **Alerting** from the Options context menu, as shown in the following image.